Recognizing and Overcoming Postpartum Depression

 If you think you are experiencing PPD:

-- Call your obstetrician or another health care provider (i.e., marriage and family therapist, psychologist, licensed clinical social worker or occupational therapist).
+- Call your obstetrician, talk to your baby’s pediatrician, or reach out to a mental health care provider (e.g., marriage and family therapist, psychologist, or licensed clinical social worker)

-In addition, you can also follow these tips:
+When in doubt, you should seek professional help.
+You can also follow these tips:

-- Ask for help, or accept help when it is offered.
+- Ask for help with tasks and child care, or accept help when it is offered.
 When you are feeling overwhelmed and tired, do not try to deal with the stress alone.

 - Eat a balanced diet.
 Nutrients are essential for proper body and brain function.
 If you are able, try healthy meal planning, purchase easy-to-prepare whole foods, or ask friends and family to prepare nutritious meals for you.

 - Be kind to yourself.
-Welcoming a new addition to the family is a huge life change that affects each person in a different way.
-During this time of transition and change, don’t do too much and/or compare yourself to others, since doing so can increase feelings of inadequacy.
+During this time of transition and change, don’t do too much or compare yourself to others.
 Simply do whatever works for you and your family.

 - Get gentle exercise.
 Exercise increases endorphins that send “feel-good” signals to your brain.
-Taking the baby out for a walk or wearing your baby while taking a stroll are great ways to be active, breathe fresh air, and soothe not only yourself, but also your baby.
+Taking the baby out for a walk in the stroller or baby carrier is a great way to be active, breathe fresh air, and soothe not only yourself but also your baby.

 Raising a happy and healthy baby starts with happy and healthy parents.
-If you, your spouse, or someone you know is experiencing the effects of PPD, health care providers are here to help.
+If you, your parenting partner, or someone you know is experiencing the effects of postpartum depression, your health care providers can help.
 With proper support, it is possible to manage and overcome PPD so that both parent and child can bond and flourish.